 More than 70% of Australians applauded, because they were conveniently kept uninformed by the Howard gang that that Refugee Convention provides sovereign entry and protection for asylum seekers into Australia as one of its signatory countries, whether they have valid identification papers or not, and whether they come in a sea-container or through agents we have come to call people-smugglers.

-And following that shameful election, Howard's agent, Phillip Ruddock, implemented this dictatorship further by scheming for amendments to the Migration Act, tabled at the most convenient hours of a parliamentary day: in the middle of the night, even at 4am in the morning.
+And following that shameful election, Howard's agent, Philip Ruddock, implemented this dictatorship further by scheming for amendments to the Migration Act, tabled at the most convenient hours of a parliamentary day: in the middle of the night, even at 4am in the morning.